northcoders/nc-sample-server-wit/README.md

-# The NC Merch API
+# The NC Doughnuts API

-This API concerns sales of highly desirable merch from the coffers of Northcoders.
+This API concerns sales of yummy doughnuts from the Northcoders bakery.

 To run the API locally, you will need a file of environment variables that is not saved in source control.
 If you are authorised to view this API, you will have received the relevant file.
 Then:
 1. Fork and clone the repo.